mcnairsa/100-days-of-code/log.md

 re: multiple platforms, multiple challenges
 me: Woah there! 'hardcore' indeed!
 Do you ever give yourself a break!

+### Day 039/100: 06-11-2024
+**Today's Progress**:
+Completed Codecademy lesson F-SE Career Path (Part 1) Web Develeopment Foundations -> Making a Website Responsive -> CSS: [Advanced] Grid -> Task Board guided project.

+**Thoughts:**
+Finally, something that feels just a tad like coding.

+**Link to Work:**
+Still no link as this was a learning platform based exercise...
+      ... but watch this space.

+**Intention and expectation for tomorrow:**
+1. Connect with the community (approx 1/2 hour) - identify possible Pay Forwards
+2. Practice session on Responsive CSS - (up to 1 hour) - identify the skill gaps
+3. Formulate a co-ordinated plan for the 4 projects remaining to complete Codecademy F-SE Path Parts 1 & 2

+**Pay Forward:**
+1.  @ Lalalloud on fCC Discord
+re: Day One
+me: Welcome to the challenge.
+The journey of one hundred days starts with the first hour.
+Good luck and happy coding:-)

+2. @ Darth Vader on fCC Discord
+re: see below
+me: That sounds like a lot.
+Well done!

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: